Treatment overview for melanoma that has come back in the same area

 When melanoma comes back very close to the original site it is usually called a local recurrence or recurrent melanoma.
 Surgery is the main treatment for a recurrent melanoma.

 Occasionally, melanomas come back as ‘clusters’ of melanomas.
 The clusters are in the same area as the original melanoma, but a bit further away.
 Doctors sometimes call these satellite or in-transit lesions.

-Occasionally, radiotherapy| may be used to treat a recurrent melanoma that’s too big to remove with surgery or not suitable for other treatments
+Occasionally, doctors use radiotherapy to treat a recurrent melanoma.
+It may be used if the melanoma is too big to remove with surgery or if other treatments aren’t suitable.

 Melanomas are not very sensitive to radiotherapy, but it may help shrink a recurrence that is large and causing pain.